skemper/www.jhu-oose.com/toolbox/index.md

 **What is it.** A project management tool tracks what needs to be done in the project, who’s working on what, and so forth.
 It also hosts the canonical [version](#version-control-systemvcs-git) of the code base.

 **Our Choice.** GitHub is the most popular Git host.
-Its project-management tools are simple, but cover everything you need for the group projects.
+Its project-management tools are simple but cover everything you need for the group projects.

 **Where to Get it.** [Follow these instructions to create an account](https://github.com/join), and [add to your account the SSH key](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) you created when configuring [Git](#version-control-systemvcs-git).